Things to Consider When It Comes to Braided Plants

 Ficus (Fig) Trees

 Certain types of plants, such as Pachira aquatica (also known as a Money Tree), are often sold already-braided when you get them from your local garden center or store.
-This is because they need to be braided while they're young and green, which is when their trunks are still pliable enough to be woven together.
-As the trunk ages, it begins to become more woody, which effectively locks the plants together.
+This is because they need to be braided while they're young and green, when their trunks are still pliable enough to be woven together.
+As the trunk ages, it begins to become woodier, which effectively locks the plants together.

 Should you braid your plant?

 Braiding your plant can look aesthetically pleasing and also provide extra stability if you want your plant to grow large with a wide canopy.
-However, it should be noted that braiding can potentially cause a number of problems.
+However, it should be noted that braiding can potentially lead to a number of problems.

 Because of their fast-growing nature and ability to be easily propagated, Braided Pachiras in particular have become something of a 'fast fashion' plant.
 The problem is that they're often sold with barely any roots and in unsuitable soil, which can make it very difficult to water them correctly.